WE FREE TREES FOUNDATION

 Our Mission

-Our mission is to reconnect communities, youth, and those who have been historically underrepresented, disconnected, or overlooked to the environment and climate space through culturally rooted, creative, and capacity-building programs that strengthen environmental and climate stewardship, community health, economic opportunity, and generational impact.
+Our mission is to reconnect communities, youth, and those who have been historically underrepresented, disconnected, or overlooked to the environment, clean energy, and climate space through culturally rooted, creative, and capacity-building programs that strengthen environmental and climate stewardship, community health, economic opportunity, and generational impact.

 We bring the classroom to the community.